Skip to main content

 In April 2023, violent conflict broke out in Sudan, triggering violence and instability across the country and the wider region, tearing apart millions of children’s lives.

-Today, more than 15 million children in Sudan need support to overcome the horrifying impacts of this conflict.
+Today, more than 17 million children in Sudan need support to overcome the horrifying impacts of this conflict.
+They're being killed by drone strikes and shellings.
 They’ve seen their homes, hospitals, playgrounds and schools bombed, looted and occupied.
 They’ve lost loved ones and been subject to unspeakable violence.
 They’ve been cut off from the very basics like food, shelter, and healthcare.

 Sudan is also facing one of the world's worst hunger crises.
 11.6 million children are facing crisis levels of hunger.